describo/describo.github.io/src/docs/guide/assistant-supported-discovery.md

 <ImageComponent src="/images/guide-discover/discover1.webp"></ImageComponent>

-Start the assistant.
-Notice that the left panel changes to show you the context (the files that will be interrogate and any that will be excluded - either an unsupported format or something went wrong when extracting the data).
+Start the Assistant.
+Notice that the left panel changes to show you the context (the files that will be interrogated and any that will be excluded - either because it's an unsupported format or something went wrong when extracting the data).

 Underneath the context are options for where to write the metadata you wish to create.
 The following images show you the options when one file is selected or more than one.
 In all cases, you can update